Advice to Clients

 You can also make a card payment over the phone.

-What if my usual solicitor is unwell or unavailable?
+What if my usual solicitor is unwell?

 Thank you for your support and understanding during this challenging situation.